bactopia/bactopia/docs/usage-basic.md

 ###### With errors
 ```
-bactopia --check_fastqs --fastqs tests/data/bad-fastqs.txt
-N E X T F L O W  ~  version 19.01.0
+N E X T F L O W  ~  version 20.01.0
-Launching `/home/rpetit3/bactopia/bactopia` [kickass_mestorf] - revision: 222a5ad8b1
+Launching `/home/rpetit3/repos/bactopia/main.nf` [special_ampere] - revision: 6a0fbfbd9c
-LINE 4:ERROR: Please verify /home/rpetit3/bactopia/test/fastqs/test003_R1.fastq.gz exists, and try again
+LINE 4:ERROR: Please verify /example-bad/SA123186_R1.fastq.gz exists, and try again
-LINE 5:ERROR: Please verify /home/rpetit3/bactopia/test/fastqs/test003_R1.fastq.gz exists, and try again
+LINE 4:ERROR: Please verify /example-bad/SA123186_R2.fastq.gz exists, and try again
-LINE 5:ERROR: Please verify /home/rpetit3/bactopia/test/fastqs/test002_R2.fastq.gz exists, and try again
+LINE 5:ERROR: Please verify /example-bad/SA12345.fastq.gz exists, and try again
-Sample name "test002" is not unique, please revise sample names
+Sample name "SA123186" is not unique, please revise sample names
-The header line (line 1) does not follow expected structure.
-Verify sample names are unique and/or FASTQ paths are correct
+Verify sample names are unique and/or FASTA/FASTQ paths are correct
 See "--example_fastqs" for an example
 Exiting
 ```

-In the above example, there are mulitple errors.
+In the above example, there are multiple errors.
 Lines 4 and 5 (`LINE 4:ERROR` or `LINE 5:ERROR`) suggest that based on the given paths the FASTQs do not exist.
-The sample name `test002` has been used multiple times, and must be corrected.
-There is also an issue with the header line that must be looked into.
+The sample name `SA123186` has been used multiple times, and must be corrected.

 ### ENA & SRA
 There are a lot of publicly avilable sequences available from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) (ENA) and the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA).
 There's a good chance you might want to include some of those sequences in your analysis!
 If that sounds like you, Bactopia has that built in for you!
 You can give a single *Experiment* accession (`--accession`) or a file where each line is a single *Experiment* accession (`--accessions`).
 Bactopia will then query ENA to determine *Run* accession(s) associated with the given Experiment accession and proceed download the corresponding FASTQ files from either the SRA (default) or ENA (`--use_ena`).